ansible/ansible/docsite/latest/rst/gettingstarted.rst

     # as bruce, sudoing to batman
     $ ansible all -m ping -u bruce --sudo --sudo-user batman

-(The sudo implementation is changeable in ansbile's configuration file if you happen to want to use a sudo replacement.
+(The sudo implementation is changeable in ansible's configuration file if you happen to want to use a sudo replacement.
 Flags passed dot sudo can also be set.)

 Now run a live command on all of your nodes: